BISE circular created confusion

-(HEC) and the Punjab government these projects would be completed.
+He said with the financial assistance of Higher Education Commission (HEC) and the Punjab government these projects would be completed.

 The VC said in the next four years, over 100 faculty members would be sent to various educational institutions in Pakistan and abroad for PhD.
 He said it would be endured that all UET assistant professors should be PhD.

 He said a multi purpose hall would also be constructed for holding convocations, seminars and workshops.